-The Taste History Culinary Tours of Historic Palm Beach County are primarily held on the second, third and fourth Saturdays of each month, year-round.
+The Taste History Culinary Tours of Historic Palm Beach County are primarily held on the first, second, third and fourth Saturdays of each month, year-round.
 Cities visited on a rotating basis include West Palm Beach (Various Districts), Lake Worth & Lantana; and Delray Beach & Boynton Beach.

 The Taste History Culinary Tour is an enjoyable culinary cultural journey that is three-hours to four-hours and a combination of bus riding and 4 to 6 blocks of walking.
-At least three to four eateries are visited for food tastings per tour and some eating experiences are standing-only.
+At least three to four bakeries and eateries are visited for food tastings per tour and some eating experiences are standing-only.
 The tour also travels to cultural districts, historic buildings and art or craft shops.

 Dietary Restrictions Cannot be Accommodated.